The Numerical Invariant Measure of Stochastic Differential Equations With Markovian Switching: Abstract

 \section{Abstract}

 The existence and uniqueness of the numerical invariant measure of the backward Euler-Maruyama method for stochastic differential equations with Markovian switching is yielded, and it is revealed that the numerical invariant measure converges to the underlying invariant measure in the Wasserstein metric.
-Under the polynomial growth condition of drift term the convergence rate is estimated.
-The global Lipschitz condition on the drift coefficients required by Bao et al., 2016 and Yuan et al., 2005 is released.
+The global Lipschitz condition on the drift coefficients required by [J. Bao, J. Shao, and C. Yuan, Potential Anal., 44 (2016), pp. 707-727] and [X. Mao, C. Yuan, and G. Yin, J. Comput.
+Appl.
+Math., 174 (2005), pp. 1-27] is released.
+Under a polynomial growth condition imposed on drift coefficients we show that the convergence is exponential.
 Several examples and numerical experiments are given to verify our theory.